basementstudio/next-shopify/README.md

 # next-shopify

-A context, a hook, and an API route handler to manage your Shopify Storefront in your Next.js app.
+A context, a hook, and an API route handler, to manage a Shopify Storefront in your Next.js app.

 - ✅ Easy to use, Next.js friendly implementation of the [Shopify Storefront API](https://shopify.dev/api/storefront).
 - 🗄 Store your cart id in [`localStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).